TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging.rst

   configure and deconfigure filter objects on handlers.

 Application code should not directly instantiate and use instances of :class:`Handler`.
-Instead, the :class:`Handler` class is a base class that defines the interface that all handlers should have and establishes some default behavior that child classes can use (or override).
+Instead, the :class:`Handler` kundi is a base kundi that defines the interface that all handlers should have and establishes some default behavior that child classes can use (or override).